2lian/Motion-Stack/src/sim/moonbot_isaac/config.md

 - `visualization_mode`: Boolean indicating if visualization mode is enabled.
 Default is `False`.
 - `visualization_fixed_frame`: Optional string representing the fixed frame for the robot visualization (like in RViz).
 Default is `"world"`.
 - `transform`: Optional `TransformConfig` object representing the initial transform of the robot.
+- `parse_mimic_joints`: Boolean indicating whether to implement mimic joints as mimic joints instead of separate joints with different drives.
+Default is `False`.
+- `without_controls`: Boolean indicating whether to skip implementing controls for this robot.
+Default is `False`.

+**Note**: You must specify either `xacro_path` OR `robot_description_topic`, not both.
+At least one must be provided.

 ## GroundPlaneConfig